Solar in Chattanooga, TN: 2026 Cost, Savings & Payback

 Chattanooga does not currently have standard net metering.
 However, Nashville Electric Service may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Chattanooga, TN?
+Is solar worth it in Chattanooga, TN in 2026?